-Office Location: Chapman Hall 606
+Professor John Shafer Chapman Hall 606 (860) 343-5811 jshafer@mxcc.edu

-Telephone: (860) 343-5796

-Email: rlenoce@mxcc.edu

-NEW!
 This program is a Connecticut State Colleges & Universities Transfer Ticket!

 Transfer Tickets are new degree programs providing pathway for community college students to complete degree programs that transfer to Connecticut State Universities (Central, Eastern, Southern, and Western) and Charter Oak State College without losing any credits or being required to take extra credits in order to complete a bachelor's degree in that same discipline.
 You will be able to transfer, apply to competitive admissions majors, and complete your BA/BS degree in the same time and with the same course requirements as students who start at a CSU or COSC.